geigerzaehler/beets-alternatives/README.md

 $ beet alt update myplayer
 ```

-After going for a run you realise that Bach is probably not the right
+After going for a run you realize that Bach is probably not the right
 thing to work out to.
 So you decide to put Beethoven on your player.

 ```